saltstack/salt/doc/ref/configuration/index.rst

 Default: ``False``

-Open mode can be used to clean out the pki key recieved from the salt master, turn on open mode, restart the minion, then turn off open mode and restart the minion to clean the keys.
+Open mode can be used to clean out the pki key received from the salt master, turn on open mode, restart the minion, then turn off open mode and restart the minion to clean the keys.